 This paleoseismic investigation of the Taylorsville fault was funded by the Utah Geological Survey and U.S. Geological Survey, National Earthquake Hazards Reduction Program, award no. G15AP00117.
 Gregg Beukelman, Ben Erickson, Rich Giraud, Colin Jensen, and Adam McKean (UGS) assisted with the fieldwork, and McKean shared valuable information from his surficial geologic mapping in the area.
-Rich Briggs, Chris DuRoss, Steve Personius, and Nadine Reitman (USGS) also assisted with the fieldwork as well as data analysis and interpretation.
-Shannon Mahan (USGS) provided luminescence dating through the USGS Luminescence Dating Laboratory.
 We are grateful to Greg Schlenker (GCS Geoscience) for inviting us to observe his fault trenches near our Airport East site in August 2014, and to Todd Nielson (Skyline Contractors) for his careful and diligent trench excavation.
 We thank Pacific Landing, Inc. and David Kuhn (Kuhn Project Management, LLC) for granting permission and facilitating access to trench the site.
-Lori Steadman (UGS) helped prepare some of the illustrations, and reviews by Steve Bowman and Stephanie Carney (UGS) strengthened this report.
+Lori Steadman (UGS) helped prepare some of the illustrations, John Good (UGS) prepared the manuscript for publication, and reviews by Susan Olig (Olig Seismic Geology, Inc.), Bill Lund (UGS, emeritus), and Steve Bowman and Stephanie Carney (UGS) strengthened the report.